Discover more from Myth Pilot

 So Michael sees unfolding before him what it would be like to be with her; a years-long race in a red Ferrari 812 Superfast, a long demand.
 The moment you let up on the pedal you are fucking done.
 You either rise to the challenge or die trying.
 In the logic of his new madness this idea appeals to him immensely.

 One day she has a surprise for him.
 She’s smiling, excited.
 They set off with a picnic lunch, driving some miles at her direction down long winding roads to the sea.
 The windows are down, and the music is up.
 They chat about their future together.
 Fields of orange and plum flash by the windows.
 It is the kind of morning where everything they see is blessed with perfect clarity.
-The land here is divided off with long walls beyond which are orchards of long lines of trees bearing oranges and plums, flash past the windows, everything is within their reach.
+The land here is divided off with long walls beyond which are orchards of long lines of trees bearing their fruit, they flash past the windows, everything is within their reach.
 Finally they turn down gravel roads, navigated more slowly.
 They park, the road is deserted.
 Katerina leads him through a hole where the wall has collapsed to rubble and is inexpertly repaired with chain-link fence.
 “This land belongs to a local family.
 We have to walk now.
 It’s a secret place, it’s better if they don’t see us.”
 Michael is intrigued, Katerina won’t tell him what lies ahead.
 “You have to see for yourself.”

 They hike for some time through orchards, scrambling over low walls.
 Ahead is a copse of trees, cypress, laurel, and olive.
 The breezes are fragrant, they carry the air of the sea.
 Then Katerina pulls aside branches to reveal a fold in the terrain.
 Structures, painted columns, the remains of walls, clearly ancient.
 The stones tower over them in mute formation.
 Insects hum.
 Michael is stunned.
 He is no archaeologist, but he knows that something like this should be a major dig.
 “This site is so well-preserved.
 Is this a temple?
 A palace?
 Is this being excavated?
 Do you see these traces of paint?”
 Katerina shrugs her shoulders.
 “People don’t always like bringing in the government to mess with their land.
 It shuts things down for years, even decades.
 Sometimes they even cover them back up.”